ng-alain/delon/packages/abc/qr/index.en-US.md

 title: qr
 subtitle: QR
 cols: 1
-module: NaQRModule
+module: QRModule
-config: NaQRConfig
+config: QRConfig
 ---

 Generate a QR code based on [qrious](https://neocotic.com/qrious).

 ## Notice

-The default `NaQRModule` don't mandatory dependence `qrious`, so you need to additionally reference it in the `scripts` of `angular.json`, like this:
+The default `QRModule` don't mandatory dependence `qrious`, so you need to additionally reference it in the `scripts` of `angular.json`, like this:

 ```bash
 npm i --save qrious